SwiftKickMobile/SwiftAutoLayout/README.md

 ### Custom Parents

 If you have a special scenario where you want a view's parent to not be set when using `constrain(to:)`, just set its parent beforehand.
-SwiftLayout's goal is to simplify hierarchy generation and ensure a view has a parent when constraints are created, and it will not change a hierarchy once it exists.
+SwiftAutoLayout's goal is to simplify hierarchy generation and ensure a view has a parent when constraints are created, and it will not change a hierarchy once it exists.

 ### Work from the Bottom Up